3D TQFT and HOMFLYPT homology

 The surfaces of defect intersect our fixed \(\mathbb{R}^2\) along the union of oriented curves.
 Suppose that the curves on the plane lies in an annulus and their union is a projection of the closure of a braid.
 By assigning a sign to each intersection, we obtain an interpretation of the union of curves as a projection of a link in \(\mathbb{R}^3\) presented as a closure \(L(\beta)\) of a braid \(\beta\in \Br_n\).
 Denote the plane with defect \(\mathbb{R}^2_{\beta}\).

-Our \tqft\ provides an isotopy invariant of \(L(\beta)\), namely, the vector space \( \sfZf(\mathbb{R}^2_\beta),\) assigned to $\mathbb{R}^2_\beta$, and we show that this invariant coincides with previously defined invariant for \cite{OblomkovRozansky16}.
+From the results of \cite{OblomkovRozansky16} it follows, that our \tqft\ provides an isotopy invariant of \(L(\beta)\), namely, the vector space \( \sfZf(\mathbb{R}^2_\beta),\) assigned to $\mathbb{R}^2_\beta$.
+We show that this invariant categorifies HOMFLYPT polynomial and coincides with previously defined Khovanov-Rozansky invariant \cite{OblomkovRozansky20}.

 Now let us give details of the \(\mathbb{R}^2\)-sliced \tqft.
 A small neighborhood of the plane contains two-dimensional surfaces of defect that are products of the defect curves in \(\RR^2\) with an interval.
 The surfaces of defect divide \(\RR^3\) into connected components and each connected component has an integer marking.
 We choose the markings in such a way that if we move along the (oriented) intersection of a defect surface with $\RR^2$ and the marking on the left is $k$, then the marking on the right is $k+1$.